 - Starting current is more since the resistance is less.

 These drawbacks can be overcome by making the changes in the cross-sectional area of the rotating conductor bars.
 This achieved by skewing the rotating bars of the conductors.

 To improve the starting torque, we connect external resistance in series with the machine that acts as an additional resistance helpful in increasing the starting torque.
 Usually, in a slip ring, the winding is wound in star in order to increase the starting torque.
 Since star connection employment has more starting torque than delta connection.
 In delta connection, the effective resistance will be low that results in the decrease of starting torque.
 The rotating core of a slip ring is shown in the figure below.

 |It is the stationary part||It is the rotating part|

 |Yoke, core, and winding collectively considered as the stator||Armature, Commutator, rotor core collectively considered as the Rotor|

 |The winding arrangement is complex||The winding arrangement is not complex|

 |Supply given to stator is three-phase||It is self-excited by the induction principle|

 |Frictional losses are more.
 It requires more insulation because of carrying the heavy current||Frictional losses are less.
 It requires less insulation.|

-Thus, in this article, we had what is the rotor.
+We had studied what is the rotor and its other parts in this discussion.
 It is described as the rotating part of the machine that is used in any rotating machine for the function of either generating or delivering power.
 In addition to this, we had also discussed the different types of rotating parts available and its working, advantages, disadvantages, difference between a stator and rotor, and applications.
 Here is a question for the readers what is the function of the Air type?